AbdulRahmanSilmy/CPUShedulingSim/README.md

 # CPUShedulingSim
-A simulator to visualizes the scheduling timelines of tasks
+The simulator will allow users to input task parameters and visualize the scheduling timeline, highlighting schedulability and missed deadlines.